Cristian-ESc95/Financial-Sales-Analysis/README.md

 ### Profitability
 -  Technology and Office Supplies are the most profitable categories.
 Furniture generates a lot of revenue but contributes very little to profit.
 I would recomend analyzing costs or pricing strategy.
 - Tables (Furniture), Bookcases (Furniture), and Supplies (Office Supplies) generate negative profit.
 Consider reviewing pricing structure, renegotiating supplier costs or discontinuing these products.
-- Around 20% of the products sold (mainly Copiers, Phones, and Accessories) generate nearly 80% of the company’s overall profit.
+- Around 20% of the products sold generate nearly 80% of the company’s overall profit.
 However, not all of them have strong margins.
 Negotiating better supplier terms could help increase profitability.
 -  Discounts beyond 20% destroy Profit Margin.

 ### Customers
-- High-revenue customers don't always generate high profit (Sean Miller, Ken Londsdale, Sanjit Engle, Christopher Conant).Consider launching a loyalty program or targeted promotions to reward the most profitable customers and strengthen long-term relationships.
+- High-revenue customers don't always generate high profit.
+Consider launching a loyalty program or targeted promotions to reward the most profitable customers and strengthen long-term relationships.
 - Loss-making customers represent 18%.
 It's recommended to optimise discount policies to reduce negative margins.

 ### Products